-As our beloved pets and best friends age they may begin to move slower, eat less, sleep more, retain weight and a whole slew of other things that happen as a product of old age.
+As our beloved pets and best friends age they may begin to move slower, eat less, sleep more, retain weight and a whole slew of other things that happen as a product of old age, since the dogs would not have the same energy and strenght, so getting Extended Joint Care for Dogs from the Pet Wellness Direct clinic is a good option to keep the dog’s health.
 If you notice these changes in your dog, fear not.
 There are lots of things you can do to make sure Fido ages with grace and ease.
 The final years you get to spend together can bring a whole new set of experiences and memories.
 They can be great years with just a little bit of proactivity from you.
 These five steps can help you keep your dog(s) healthy as they age.

 1) Make frequent trips to the vet for checkups.

 - Make a point to take your dog to the vet twice a year.
 Some dogs may need up to 3 or 4 visits a year depending on the health history of their breed or their own personal health struggles.